LukSroczynski/Notes/README.md

   git init <project>
 ```

-> Create an empty Git repository or reinitialize an existing one
+> Create an empty Git repository or reinitialize an existing one.

 ```
   git add <file or .>